esp8266/Arduino/package/README.md

 2. Update `version` to the release in platform.txt and commit.
 E.g. `2.5.0`.
 Then git push origin to get the commit merged to master.

 3. Tag the latest commit on the master branch.
-In this project, tags have form `X.Y.Z`, e.g. `2.4.0`, or `X.Y.Z-rcN` for release versions.
+In this project, tags have form `X.Y.Z`, e.g. `2.4.0`, or `X.Y.Z-betaN` for release candiate versions.
 Notice that there's no `v`at the beginning of the tag.
 Tags must be annotated, not lightweight tags.
 To create a tag, use git command (assuming that the master branch is checked out):

    ```
    git tag -a -m "Release 2.5.0" 2.5.0